modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeployScripts.md

 1. If the resource group doesn't exist enter desired geographic location and press Enter
 1. Check the settings that will be used in the deployment and press Enter to continue with deployment

-> NOTE: The script will detect if the WebApp Slot already exists and apply the upgrade flag accordingly, then at the end of a successful deployment it will perform a slot swap
+> NOTE: The script uses a staging slot to deploy the CreateTeam code too which then automatically swaps over to the production environment to minimize down time

 > NOTE: If a custom logo is required for the deployment then ensure that it is present in the script root in the format "{tenantid}.png"

    ![Folder](../images/customerHosted/armDeployScriptsFolder.png)

-## PostARMDeployScript.ps1
+## PostARMDeploy.ps1

 This script requires a successful ARM Deployment to have completed as it takes most of its parameters from here.
 It completes the setup of both App Registrations and can be used to apply updated settings as the product develops.
 It also generates the certificate within Key Vault that is used to secure graph calls, creates blank tables in the configuration storage account and creates a Microsoft Teams App manifest package.

-1. Run the PowerShell script called **PostARMDeployScript.ps1**
+1. Run the PowerShell script called **PostARMDeploy.ps1**
 1. Enter the name of the Microsoft Teams app that your users will see or hit Enter to call it CreateTeam
 1. Press Enter to log into the tenant that has the subscription that has CreateTeam deployed too
 1. Press Enter to log into the tenant where the Azure Active Directory Application Registrations are
 1. When everything has finished setting up, you will see the Admin Consent url.
 This needs to be ran by someone with Global Admin Privileges against the tenant that you are wanting to use CreateTeam in
 1. There should also be a zip package now in the script root folder called **CreateTeamManifest.zip** which will need to be installed into Microsoft Teams

+## Upgrades

+To upgrade CreateTeam download the latest or desired version of [ct-scripts.zip](https://github.com/modalitysystems/CreateTeamGABuilds/releases) and then
+  - Extract package
+  - Place a copy of your current **parametersFile.json** and **tenant.json** into the extracted folder
+  - Run **ARMDeploy.ps1**
+  - Run **PostARMDeploy.ps1**

 ## Perform manual installation steps